-On the way to the Global Vipassana Pagoda, do not miss the heaps of the salt on both sides of the road.
+On the way to the Pagoda, do not miss the heaps of the salt on both sides of the road.
 On a pleasant evening, they made a good site.
-Being far away from the usual tourist’s places in Mumbai, you will have to make a special trip to see this pagoda.
+Being far away from the usual tourist’s places in Mega City, you will have to make a special trip to see this pagoda.
 Maybe you can club it with the trip to Essel world or Gorai beach.

 Recommend you to read following Travel Blogs on Places to Visit in Mumbai.